nerdschoolbergen/build-and-deploy/README.md

 ### Implement minus and ship to Heroku!
 Minus should be pretty straight forward, and there is already some unit tests to help out.
 Open test/calcCtrl.spec.js and uncomment the lines 84-128 (all of the comments).
-When running unit tests, we notice that they fail due to missing implementation.
+When running unit tests with the commend `grunt test`, we notice that they fail due to missing implementation.
 Go into src/calcCtrl.js and implement minus.
+Running `grunt test` again should report our tests are now passing.

 ### Lets fail a build and fix it
 Before we push our changes, lets fail one of the unit tests to see if build server picks it up!
 Change one of the minus unit tests to a different value and verify its failing before sending to server.
-Our code failed the build due to failing unit test, and more importantly it did not deploy any code to Heroku.
+Our code failed the build due to a failing unit test, and more importantly it did not deploy any code to Heroku.
 Fix the test, push to Github and test it in Heroku.

 ### Implement multiply by test-driven development